 $ pm2 list

-- ↺: This sign is of restart that how many time the process got restarted.
+↺: This symbol is to represent how many times the process gets restarted.

-- CPU: It will show the utilization of the application.
+CPU: It will show the CPU utilization of the application.

 $ pm2 describe 1

-This will give the detail information about the process ID 1 like status, uptime, the path of the logs.
+The above command will give detailed information about the process ID 1.
+It will provide us with the detail like status, uptime, the path of the logs, etc…

 $ pm2 logs